hucker/frist/README.md

 ## API Reference

-Here is a brief overview of the various classes that makeup `Frist`.
+Here is a brief overview of the various classes that make up `Frist`.

 ### Age Object